-C-53.
+- C-54.
+ASA supports the work led by the U.S. government to combat global hunger and malnutrition by utilizing U.S. grown commodities, including soy, to feed vulnerable populations around the world.
+ASA affirms that international food aid programs are critical to national security and should not be subject to government spending freezes or reductions.
+(2025) - C-55.
 ASA supports uses of food in emergency and development assistance.
 ASA opposes budgetary reductions in developmental food aid to compensate for emergency shortfalls.
-ASA supports PL480 programs and total Title II budget at a level of \$1.5 billion.

-C-54.
-ASA supports the continued funding for the McGovern-Dole International Food for Education and Child Nutrition Program at no less than \$200 million, the Food for Progress program at no less than \$200 million and supports seeking additional funding from other U.S. and G-8 sources.
+ASA supports PL480 programs and total Title II budget at a level equal to or higher than current funding levels.
+(2025) - C-56.
+ASA supports the continued funding for the McGovern-Dole International Food for Education and Child Nutrition Program and the Food for Progress program at equal to or higher than current funding levels and supports seeking additional funding from other U.S. and G-8 sources.
+(2025)